 Maria Janowska, Świetlana Sikorska "Proszę oddychać!
-Część I Warszawski Uniwersytet Medyczny
+Część III Warszawski Uniwersytet Medyczny

-Code of the course effect of learning Ways of verifying the effect of learning Completion criterion D.U18, D.W6, K1 S1, S2, SC1 Written test.
+Code of the course effect of learning Ways of verifying the effect of learning Completion criterion D.W6, D.U18 K1 Written test.
 Oral test.
-To successfully complete the II year Polish language course and obtain credit, a student is required to: • attend all classes (min.
+To successfully complete the 2 nd year Polish language course and obtain credit, a student is required to:

+S1, S2, S3, SC1

+• attend all classes (min.
 13 out of 15 in a semester) A student who misses more than 2 classes per semester without a valid excuse will not be allowed to take the course tests and will not receive course credits.

+The only valid excuse for absence is illness.
 Absences due to illness will be excused on presentation of a valid medical note within one week of return to study.

-In the case of two or more excused absences per semester the student must make up the missed classes.
-The student is obliged to make up for each absence by performing a special written/oral task assigned by the teacher.
+The student is obliged to make up for each absence (excused or unexcused) by performing a special written/oral task assigned by the teacher OR by attending a class with another group (on teacher's permission).
 If a student misses a class, she/he must catch up on the missed material.
-It is the student's responsibility to communicate with the class teacher as soon as possible about any attendance issues. • come to classes punctually
+It is the student's responsibility to communicate with the class teacher as soon as possible about any attendance issues.

+• come to classes punctually